USS Voyager (Star Trek): Design and capabilities

 Voyager was equipped with 47 bio-neural gel packs and two holodecks.
-It was the first ship with a class-9 warp drive, allowing for a maximum sustainable speed of Warp 9.975.
+It was equipped with a class-9 warp drive, allowing for a maximum sustainable speed of Warp 9.975.
 Variable geometry pylons allowed Voyager and other Intrepid-class ships to exceed warp 5 without damaging subspace.
-Like the Galaxy Class, Voyager's warp nacelles were below the primary hull.
+Like the Galaxy class, Voyager's warp nacelles were below the primary hull.
 The ship also was capable of planetary landings.
-Unlike the Galaxy Class, the ship could not separate the saucer during an emergency.
-It instead would eject the warp core (as seen in the season 4 episode "Day of Honor" and the season 7 episode "Renaissance Man").

 Voyager also had an Emergency Medical Hologram (EMH) programmed with a library of more than five million different medical treatments from 2,000 medical references and 47 physicians.
-The EMH gained the capability to leave the sickbay during the mission's third year, thanks to a 29th-century "mobile emitter".

 The ship was initially equipped with 40 photon torpedoes with type VI warheads, two of which were equipped with tricobalt devices.
 Both tricobalt devices were used to destroy the Caretaker's array.
 Quantum torpedoes were also compatible with Voyager's launchers, with some modifications.
 Voyager housed five standard torpedo launchers (two fore, two aft, one ventral) and was able to fire up to four torpedoes per launcher at once.
 In the final episode, an alternate future Kathryn Janeway equipped the ship with transphasic torpedoes and ablative hull armor.